 Here is one rock-solid, time-tested, easy strategy to reduce your taxable income for this year: stop billing your customers, clients, and patients until after December 31, 2021.
 (We assume here that you or your corporation operates on a cash basis and calendar year.)

 Customers, clients, patients, and insurance companies generally don’t pay until billed.
 Not billing customers and patients is a time-tested tax-planning strategy that business owners have used successfully for years.

 Example.
-Jim, a dentist, usually bills his patients and the insurance companies at the end of each week; however, in December, he sends no bills.
+Jim, a dentist, usually bills his patients and the insurance companies at the end of each week.
+This year, however, he sends no bills in December.
 Instead, he gathers up those bills and mails them the first week of January.
 Presto!
-He just postponed paying taxes on his December 2020 income by moving that income to 2021.
+He just postponed paying taxes on his December 2021 income by moving that income to 2022.

 3. Buy Office Equipment